aakaashjois/Background-Separation-using-U-Net/README.md

 ````

 ## Run

-The file `run.py` can be run using the command line.
+The file `run.py` can be run using the following command.
 ```
 python run.py
 ````